Drug Pricing Expert Witness

 Generic Product Identifier (GPI) from Medispan

 To better understand drug pricing, one should also understand GPI.
 The Medi-Span Wolters Kluwer GPI (Generic Product Identifier) denotes pharmaceutically equivalent drug products.
-Products having the same 14-character GPI are identical with respect to active ingredient(s), dosage form, route, and strength or concentration.
+Products having the same 14-character GPI are identical with respect to the active ingredient(s), dosage form, route, and strength or concentration.
 The GPI does not consider the presence of inactive ingredients.
 Importantly, health plans (payors) and pharmacy benefit management systems (PBMs) use GPI for formularies.
 All of these factors should be comprehended in proper drug pricing expert analysis.
 For example, category 57 of the GPI, Central Nervous System Agents has 98 entries from ALPRAZolam to Xanax XR.

 GPI Classification System Strengths: